mvdzee/Rapid_genomic_adaptation_guppies/README.md

 ### Runs of homozygosity
-This analysis requires phased VCFs
+This analysis requires phased VCFs!!

 **To obtain the raw data**
 Run these scripts on the HPC to get ROH per individual per population: